davidrd123/LoomDRD/Docs/README.md

 - `examples/`
   - **What it is:** Example briefs, sessions, or manifests (when present).
   - **Use this when:** You want concrete sample inputs/outputs or to sanity-check behavior.
+  - Includes `brief.toml` as a canonical structured brief example.

 ## Environment & Tooling